presnick/ProgramsInformationPeople/_sources/Assignments/ps5.rst

 	In North America, autumn starts with the September equinox, while it ends with the winter solstice.
 	(Wikipedia)

-1. Define a function called add_three, which takes one integer as input and returns that integer + 3.

-.. activecode:: ps_4_4

-    # Write your code here.
-    # (The tests for this problem are going to try to CALL the function that you write!)

-    ====

-    import test
-    try:
-      print "testing if add_three(2) equals 5"
-      test.testEqual(add_three(2),5)
-      print "testing if add_three(33) equals 36"
-      test.testEqual(add_three(33),36)
-    except:
-      print "The function add_three has not been defined yet, OR it hasn't been defined properly"

-2. Take a look at the code below.
+1. Take a look at the code below.
 The function subtract_five is supposed to take one integer as input and return that integer - 5.
 You'll get an error if you run it as is.
 Change the function so it works and passes the test!

-.. activecode:: ps_5_2
+.. activecode:: ps_5_1

-   def subtract_five(inp)
+   def subtract_five(inp):
    	print inp - 5
 	return None